• Skip to primary navigation

 Can I make this in a slow cooker?

-If you prefer to make your chili in the slow cooker, simple brown the ground beef and then add all the ingredients, including the cooked beef, to your slow cooker.
+If you prefer to make your chili in the crockpot, simply brown the ground beef and then add all the ingredients, including the cooked beef, to your slow cooker.
 Put the lid on and cook on high for 4 hours or low for 6 hours.
 So easy!

 Beef mixed into chili in soup pot.